Mosque gunman wished he'd killed more, court told

 The hearing is expected to take at least three days.

+Crown prosecutor Barnaby Hawes read a 26-page summary of facts at the outset which detailed the horrific unfolding of the premeditated executions.

-It revealed how the gunman told police that four modified petrol containers found in his car were designed to burn down Al Noor Mosque and the Linwood Islamic Centre in Christchurch and one in Ashburton which he planned to visit while heading south back to Dunedin where he lived.
+It revealed how the gunman told police that four modified petrol containers found in his car were designed to burn down Al Noor Mosque and the Linwood Islamic Centre in Christchurch and one in Ashburton which he planned to visit while heading south back to Dunedin.

 Tarrant's comments to police following his arrest after the rampage on March 15 last year had never before been released.